DevAbdullahUk/roda-IPShield/README.md

 | 👔 Usage and examples |
 | ----------------------------------------- |

-Add the plugin to your Roda Application
+Add the plugin to your Roda Application.
+You can add one IP (ex.
+'0.0.0.0') or a range of IPs (ex. ['128.0.0.0', '128.0.0.5']).
+Moreover, you can add the IP address as part of the configurations or you can add them by calling `.authorise_ip`.
 ```ruby
 plugin :ip_shield, '0.0.0.0', ['128.0.0.0', '128.0.0.5']
 ```